How to Prepare for the US F-1 Visa Interview

 • Share different job opportunities and salaries in your field that you could get with and without studying abroad.

-Why did you choose this school?
+Why did you choose this college or university?

 • Tie the reasons you give to how they’ll help you meet your study goals.